 Access to Higher Education Diploma

-If you are interested in taking the next steps towards a career in Radiography, Orthotics or Prosthetics the Access to HE Diploma (Radiography, Orthotics and Prosthetics) is the course for you!
+If you are interested in taking the nest steps towards a career in social work or community and advice work the Access to HE Diploma (Social and Community Work) is the course for you!

 An Access to HE Diploma is a qualification designed specifically for adults returning to education who would like to go on to study at university (Higher Education).
 There are a range of reasons that students may choose to study an Access to HE diploma: they may lack formal qualifications needed for university entry, they may want to develop their knowledge and confidence after being out of education for a while, or they may be considering on a career change that requires a fresh start.

 The Access to HE Diploma is equivalent to studying three A Levels and supports students in developing the academic knowledge and skills required to begin their journey in to Higher Education.
 It is important to note that an Access to HE Diploma is a challenging and intense course and students need to be highly motivated, dedicated and have a positive attitude to learning in order to succeed.